 What is a Permanent Resident?

 A permanent resident (PR) is a citizen of another country who is granted the privilege of permanently living in Canada.
-This is effective for five years (renewable) within which you are expected to be physically present in Canada for a minimum of 730 days as a minimum residency requirement.
 Just like a citizen, you have the right to enjoy social benefits (such as healthcare, pensions, and other benefits) and protection under the law.
 You are also expected to pay your taxes and observe the law under the federal, provincial and municipal levels.

 It is important to note that persons who are in Canada to work or study temporarily are not PRs.
 Refugees are not automatic PRs; they would have to undergo a process and apply for the status.
 They can become PRs through the Government-Assisted Refugee Program or Private Sponsorship of Refugees Program.